libmapper/libmapper/README.markdown

 jitter mitigation and correct handling of delays when devices are running on separate computers.

-Getting libmapper
+Getting libmpr
 -----------------

-The latest version of libmapper source code and binaries can be downloaded from the libmapper website at:
+The latest version of libmpr source code and binaries can be downloaded from the libmpr website at:

 <http://libmapper.org>

-or from the libmapper page on the IDMIL website,
+or from the libmpr page on the IDMIL website,

 <http://idmil.org/software/libmapper>

-Building and using libmapper
+Building and using libmpr
 ----------------------------

-Please see the separate documentation for building libmapper, tutorials on using its API in C, C++, Python, Java, MaxMSP and Pure Data, and doxygen-generated API documentation, in the "doc" directory.
+Please see the separate documentation for building libmpr, tutorials on using its API in C, C++, Python, Java, MaxMSP and Pure Data, and doxygen-generated API documentation, in the "doc" directory.